City hall now open

-Visitors must wear masks and practice social distancing and other safety measures while at city hall.
+Visitors must wear masks and practice social distancing and other safety measures while at city hall or the community center.

 Additionally, visitors are not allowed in city hall if they answer yes to any of the following questions: